top of page

 The camera guy on this shoot was a total amateur.

-The Little Pioneer label was developed as a badge of honor for toddlers who get up and explore a world that lies beyond iPads and schoolbooks.
-Helping brands shift product is great.
-Helping them make meaningful impact on people's lives is even better.
+We also introduced the "Little Pioneer" label as a badge of honor for toddlers who explore the world beyond iPads and textbooks.
+While helping brands boost sales is rewarding, making a meaningful impact on people’s lives is even more fulfilling.

 One of many tutorials for toddlers and their moms.